rudinesurya/FastJobs-Android/README.md

 ### Future Development and Possibilities
 At the current state, due to lack of time, some of the implementation and design pattern were rushed.
 This makes automated testings and maintainence difficult.
 Also, I am storing duplicate data in Firestore for most of the document referencing.
 It can be improved further by either storing user doc reference (Not sure if it might double the query), or by having a cloud function which periodically aggregate the data to sync.

+#### What can be done better
++ Better seperation of concern between Activity/Fragment and ViewModels.
++ Add delete functionality to the user and job model.
++ Add cleanup functionality to remove orphaned files the deleted user/job leaves behind.
++ Move certain part of the backend codes to the cloud.
+This gives a few advantages.
+More security at the data layer.
+Cleaner code at the client App.
+It also can be re-used by other App that uses the same backend, eg. IOS/Web.
++ Pagination for loading a large collection.

 # Installation Requirements
 Must provide your own google-services.json with valid api key